-Percentage of all pediatric (\leq 18 years old) patient-months in the sample for analysis who were on ESRD treatment for 91 days or more and dialyzing greater than 2 and less than 4 times weekly whose delivered dose of hemodialysis (calculated from the last measurements of the month using the Urea Kinetic Modeling (UKM) or Daugirdas II formula) was a spKt/V \geq 1.2 during the study period.
+Percentage of all pediatric ( $\leq$ 18 years old) patient-months in the sample for analysis who were on ESRD treatment for 91 days or more and dialyzing greater than 2 and less than 4 times weekly whose delivered dose of HD (calculated from the last measurements of the month using the UKM or Daugirdas II formula) was a spKt/V $\geq$ 1.2 during the study period.

-In considering target spKt/V, the pediatric hemodialysis population should receive at least a spKt/V of 1.2, which is the minimum requirement for the adult population in order to allow for the increased nutritional needs of children.
+In considering target spKt/V, the pediatric HD population should receive at least a spKt/V of 1.2, which is the minimum requirement for the adult population in order to allow for the increased nutritional needs of children.
 Analysis of clinical process measure data further support this cutoff since adolescents with spKt/V below 1.2 were found to have significantly increased risk of hospitalization as compared to those with spKt/V of 1.2-1.4.